ViaThinkSoft/cyclonedx-property-taxonomy/README.md

 - `vts:security:...`

   Various security features of the binary file.
-The list is most likely not complete, hence please let us know if you have more suggestions (create a [GitHub issue](https://github.com/ViaThinkSoft/cyclonedx-property-taxonomy/issues)).
+The list is most likely not complete; hence please let us know if you have more suggestions (create a [GitHub issue](https://github.com/ViaThinkSoft/cyclonedx-property-taxonomy/issues)).

 - `vts:security:dep_nx`